ISQGD

 For Assistance or Institutional Support

-We are deeply grateful for all forms of support—financial, organizational, or advisory—that help ISQGD grow as a vibrant, sustainable, and globally connected mathematical community.
+We are deeply grateful for all forms of support—financial, organizational, or advisory—that help ISQGD grow as a sustainable, professionally structured, and globally connected mathematical community.

 Contact